-Gateways Haggadah: A Seder for the Whole Family

-Gateways: Access to Jewish Education offers an accessible Haggadah, empowering children with special needs to participate in the Passover seder.
+- Disability Awareness programming: Understanding Our Differences.
+Gateways has partnered with Understanding Our Differences to implement its curriculum in Jewish day schools and congregational schools.
+The program focuses on seven different disabilities, each a separate unit for exploration and discussion. - Resources for Diverse Learners: Gateways has an expanding library of resources with tools to engage a wide variety of learners in Jewish learning.
+These free, downloadable resources include things like holiday blessings with Boardmaker symbols®, creative ideas for adaptable crafts, and customizable social stories and social skills supports. - Gateways Haggadah: A Seder for the Whole Family: Gateways offers an accessible Haggadah, empowering children with diverse learning needs to participate in the Passover seder.
 This first-of-its kind Haggadah contains over 150 Boardmaker symbols® to assist those with speech, language, and learning challenges, and features step-by-step photographs that illustrate what to do throughout the Seder.